miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 ---

+> Ohhhhh.
+Thank you, Genie Claude!
+So it's a case of "If you give up your cake,
+> you shouldn't try to eat it too."
+Got it!

 And so finally my documentation of where we're at.
 Not bad after several attempts to nail it out of the starting gate.
 The fruit of my labor is crystal clear clarity of thought.